Marc Gafni: A Return to Eros

 In 2017, Gafni published A Return to Eros: The Radical Experience of Being Fully Alive, co-authored with Kristina Kincaid.

 Gafni expresses that "the sexual is the ultimate Spiritual Master" and has written "I was convinced from an early age that religion had lost what I believed must have been its original erotic vitality.
 I knew that the sexual, if liberated and ethically expressed, must somehow hold the mystery of return to the much larger-than-sexual Eros."

 Zak Stein wrote an academic review of A Return to Eros, published under the title "Love in a Time Between Worlds: On the Metamodern 'Return' to a Metaphysics of Eros" in the journal Integral Review.
 Stein writes: "At the heart of A Return to Eros is a new metaphysical narrative about love and sex."

 Personal life

 Gafni has married multiple times.
 He has three children from his first marriages.
 He married his third wife, Chaya, in 1998.
-They divorced in August 2004.Gafni has been married for many years to this writing and teaching partner, Dr. Kristina Kincaid.
+They divorced in August 2004.Gafni has been married for many years to his writing and teaching partner, Dr. Kristina Kincaid.